solana-foundation/developer-content/content/courses/token-extensions/transfer-fee.md

 Fee vault balance after withdraw: 5000
 ```

-<Callout type="note">The `withdrawWithheldTokensFromAccounts` can also be used
+Note: the `withdrawWithheldTokensFromAccounts` can also be used to collect all
-to collect all fees from all token accounts, if you fetch them all first.
+fees from all token accounts, if you fetch them all first.
+Something like the
-Something like the following would work:
+following would work:

 ```ts
 const accounts = await connection.getProgramAccounts(TOKEN_2022_PROGRAM_ID, {